In this article, we’ll tell you …

 Travelling to the eurozone?
 The euro is the official means of payment in 20 countries.
 Nevertheless, there are seven EU countries that still use their local currency.
 There are more than 160 currencies in circulation around the world.
 For example, did you know that you use the lari to pay for things in Georgia and the lempira in Honduras?
 In Guam, you can use the US dollar, but where on earth is Guam, anyway?
 Sorry, we got distracted for a moment there … let’s get back to the main focus of this article.

 We’ll be honest: We don’t really know where you can find the best mojito, the best party, or the most delicious fusion cuisine, but as far as money goes, we actually know what we’re talking about.
 And when it comes to avoiding insanely high fees, we’re here to help you keep your money where it belongs – with you!
-So, read on to learn how to get the best deals on foreign currency exchange.
+So, read on to learn what you need to bear in mind when paying abroad and how to get the best deals on foreign currency exchange.

-1. Kill 13 birds with one stone, thanks to the Yuh app
+1. Change currencies easily, thanks to the Yuh app

 The best thing about your Yuh account is that it comes with 13 currencies already pre-set in the app – so you can change currencies as easily as you change your clothes.
 What does that mean for you?
 It means you pay a fixed exchange fee of 0.95% of the converted amount for CHF – USD – EUR – GBP – JPY – AUD – CAD – SEK – HKD – NOK – DKK – AED – SGD.
 Simply go to Pay > Exchange, then enter the currency and how much you want to convert.
 Click “Continue” and you’ll immediately see how much the conversion will cost.
 Plus, you can always see the latest conversion rate, which is updated regularly (roughly every 20 seconds) for you.
 Everything is fully transparent, so you know immediately how much you’ll get for your money.